top of page

-An uncommon and attractive 4to edition of the Book of Common Prayer.
-From the library of Liverpool slave trader Moses Benson (1738-1806), with his red morocco library label on the front board.
+An uncommon and attractive 4to edition of the Book of Common Prayer, made exceptional by its provenance: this copy bears the red morocco library label of Liverpool slave trader Moses Benson (1738–1806).

-Although he continued to live on Kent Street in Liverpool, Benson invested part of his fortune in a Shropshire estate, Lutwyche Hall, in the 1780s.
-With Judith Powell, a "free mustee," he had six children, including Ralph Benson (1773-1845), a later member of parliament.
-Judging from the present book, Benson appears to have combined his slave trading business with Christian teachings.
+By 1775, he had returned to Liverpool and entered the slave trade.
+According to the SlaveVoyages database, Benson was involved in over 80 slave voyages between 1775 and 1806.
+Though he continued to live on Kent Street, he invested his fortune in a Shropshire estate, Lutwyche Hall, in the 1780s.
+With Judith Powell, a “free mustee,” he had six children, including Ralph Benson (1773–1845), later a member of parliament.

-This copy of the Book of Common Prayer is bound with the famous New Version of the Psalms of David by poets Nahum Tate and Nicholas Brady.
-First published in 1696, their metrical version of the Psalms was very influential, indeed, their version of Psalm 34 is still sung today.
+This volume is a striking artifact of paradox: a Book of Common Prayer—bound with the influential New Version of the Psalms of David by Nahum Tate and Nicholas Brady—owned by a man whose fortune rested on human bondage.
+Tate and Brady’s psalms, first published in 1696, left their mark on English religious life; their version of Psalm 34 is still sung today.

 Title